 });

-createTarget calls the cloud service API, sample code is in farmer.js
+createTarget calls the cloud service interface, sample code in farmer.js

 function createTarget(target) {